What happened in Israel? A breakdown of how Hamas attack unfolded

 - Israeli air attacks continued late Saturday night as did rocket fire into southern Israel.

-- Israeli troops were still fighting Hamas gunmen in 22 locations near the Gaza Strip – a startling sign of the breadth of the assault.
+- Israeli troops were still fighting Hamas fighters in 22 locations near the Gaza Strip – a startling sign of the breadth of the assault.

+- Israel’s military said it is still fighting “hundreds” of Palestinian infiltrators.

 Source: Al Jazeera and news agencies